Table of Contents

 Direct meters for connections below 80A.

-Generally, Climkit provides the Eastron SDM630 Modbus meter, but other models with similar features and sizes may be delivered based on stock availability.
+Generally, Climkit provides the Eastron SDM630 Modbus meter, but other models with similar features and sizes may be delivered depending on available stock.

 2. Indirect Meters (>80A)